-The best way to contact us is by filling out the online Intake Form.
+The best way to contact us is by filling out one of our online intake forms.

-- My professor has made sexual advances towards me.
+- My coworker has made unwanted sexual advances towards me.

 - I was sexually assaulted by a classmate.

-- My teacher refuses to use my pronoun and uses the pronoun associated with my assigned sex.
+- My boss refuses to use my pronouns and uses the pronouns associated with my assigned sex.

 - You are already being represented by an attorney on this issue.